This slider is perfect for setting specific values within a range.

 It's possible to use both the JavaScript slider and the native slider in the same codebase, as the CSS selectors used don't overlap.
 Here's what's different about the native slider:

-• To disable the slider, add disabled as an attribute, instead of a class.
+as an attribute, instead of a class.